bitnami/containers/bitnami/vault-csi-provider/README.md

-# Bitnami package for HashiCorp Vault CSI Provider
+# Bitnami Secure Image for HashiCorp Vault CSI Provider

 ## What is HashiCorp Vault CSI Provider?